voiceflow/runtime-client-js/docs/advanced-usage.md

 ### Configuration

-The `RuntimeClientFactory` accepts configurations which it will apply to `RuntimeClient` instance.
+The `RuntimeClientFactory` accepts configurations which it will apply to `RuntimeClient` instance it constructs.
 In particular, there is a `dataConfig` option for managing the data returned by `Context.getResponse()` for all `Context`s produced by a `RuntimeClient`.
 To summarize, there are four options currently available:

 1. `tts` - Set to `true` to enable text-to-speech functionality.
 Any returned `SpeakTrace`s corresponding to Speak Steps on Voiceflow will contain an additional`src` property containing an `.mp3` string, which is an audio-file that will speak out the trace text.
 This option does not affect `SpeakTrace`s corresponding to Audio Steps in any way and a `src` property is always generated.
 2. `ssml` - Set to `true` to disable the `Context`'s SSML sanitization and return the full text string with the SSML included.
 This may be useful if you want to use your own TTS system.